 Being agile means being able to move quickly and easily.
 In the context of supply chain management, it’s about fast assessment and adaptation.
 This can mean responding fast to changes, threats and opportunities.
 As a result, companies can better stay competitive and fully take advantage of emerging opportunities or prevent further waste from being incurred.

-Agility in supply chain management is being emphasised because of the complex dynamics in the marketplace.
-The multi-channel and fickle marketplace makes the most adaptable and most responsive organisation the winner.
-However, the complexity and uncertainty in operations makes agility difficult to achieve.
+Agility in supply chain management is emphasised because of the complex dynamics in the marketplace.
+Multi-channel and fickle marketplaces make the most adaptable and most responsive organisation the winner.
+However, the complexity and uncertainty in operations make agility difficult to achieve.

 Moreover, we also have to consider other factors that can drastically influence demand and supply.
 We can gain valuable insights by doing a PEST analysis (systematic examination and exploration of political, economic, social and technological environments and how these affect our business).
-For example, the US-China trade war has affected several sectors and industries in both countries.
-Cost is a huge player here which puts pressure on both countries to adopt strategies that will minimise the effect.
+The US-China trade war, for example, has affected several sectors and industries in both countries.
+Cost is a huge player here which applies pressure on both countries to adopt strategies that will minimise the effect.
 One such strategy is that more and more China-based companies are moving their key operations to Malaysia, Vietnam, Cambodia and other countries so that the tariffs won’t eat much of the profits.
 Another strategy is by building domestic brands so that products are sold in the home country.
 This is similar to eating locally grown foods to reduce transport costs.

-Political and economic climates can change in an instant which is why agility can mean the difference between surviving and shutting down.
-In the above example, China is both focusing (building domestic brands and local presence) and diversifying (building operations in other countries).
+Political and economic climates can change in an instant, which is why agility can mean the difference between surviving and shutting down.
+In the above example, China is focusing on both building domestic brands and local presence and diversifying (building operations in other countries).
 With an agile approach, China-based companies can better respond to changes and better exploit opportunities within reach.

 Lean and agile work hand in hand in helping companies stay profitable and competitive.
 We can see that being lean encourages being agile because fewer resources are being used (e.g. lower upfront investment, more financial resources to invest in setting up operations in other sites).
 On the other hand, being agile also encourages being lean because moving and responding rapidly requires the organisation to minimise its waste and make sure every part of the system contributes to value for the customers.